Volkswagen Golf Sportsvan: Overview

 Previewed as the Volkswagen Sportsvan concept at the 2013 Frankfurt Motor Show and positioned below the seven-seater Touran in the company's product catalogue, it is derived from the Golf Mk7 and based on the MQB platform, and was also assembled at the Wolfsburg plant alongside the standard Golf hatchback.
-At 4,338 mm long, the new SV is 134 mm longer than the Golf Plus that it replaces, 83 mm longer than the Golf hatchback, and 224 mm shorter than the Golf Estate.
+At 4,338 mm long, the Sportsvan is 134 mm longer than the Golf Plus that it replaces, 83 mm longer than the Golf hatchback, and 224 mm shorter than the Golf Estate.

 Compared with the boot of its predecessor, the capacity is increased by 76 litres to 500 litres with the back seats at their rear-most position (versus the Golf's 380 litres and the Estate's 605 litres).
 Moving the rear seats forwards increases the luggage capacity to 590 litres, while folding the rear seats liberates up to 1,520 litres of room.
 The front passenger seat can also optionally fold fully forward, creating a load space which is up to 2,484 mm long.

 Like the Golf, the Golf SV comes with many standard and optional safety systems.
 These include a standard automatic post-collision braking system, which automatically brakes the vehicle after a collision to reduce kinetic energy significantly and thus minimise the chance of a second impact, and a PreCrash system (Proactive Occupant Protection) which, on detecting the possibility of an accident, pre-tensions seatbelts and closes the windows and sunroof, leaving just a small gap, to ensure the best possible protection from the airbags.

 A first for the Golf SV is a blind spot monitor, dubbed Side Scan, with an assistant for exiting parking spaces.
 This monitors the area behind and to the sides of the vehicle, ensuring easier and safer egress when reversing from a parking bay.
-It will be packaged as an option together with Lane Assist.
+It was packaged as an option together with Lane Assist.